 I woke up bright and early (as always!), to the shrilling sound of my alarm thinking “Surely it’s not that time already?”.
 Throwing myself out of bed, I quickly got dressed, put my hair up, fixed some tea to go and was straight out the door.
 15 minutes flat – yes I had

-this down to a fine art now 🙂
+it down to a fine art 🙂

-Walking to the station, I hugged my coat tighter around me and put my hood up against the wind and the rain.
-Although it is getting colder now and the nights are drawing in earlier, I love this time of year!
-The Autumn leaves cascading along the streets in all their beautiful tones, the smell of bonfire in the air along with a crisp freshness that tells you Winter’s coming.
+Walking to the station, I hugged my coat tighter around me and put my hood up against the wind and rain.
+Although it gets colder and the nights draw in earlier, I love Autumn!
+The leaves cascading along the streets in all their beautiful tones, the smell of bonfire in the air along with a crisp freshness that tells you Winter’s coming.